-Step 3: Our Administrative Director, Caroline, will assist in scheduling you with a counselor that fits your therapeutic, scheduling, and financial needs.
+Step 3: Our Directors, will assist in connecting you to optimal and available counselors who best fits your therapeutic, scheduling, and financial needs.

 **You also have the option to click on our Find a Counselor tab and check out the Bios of our team.
 Email the one who you resonate with the most while looking at their Areas of Focus and counseling approach and send an email directly to that particular counselor.**

 Q: What happens after I schedule an appointment?

 A: After you schedule an appointment, you will head to the Forms tab and print the Client Intake form as well as the HIPAA Privacy Act Form.
 Make sure to put your appointment date and time on your calendar!